dahall/Vanara/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.
+If an exception is involved, include the full output of the exception (stack trace, message, error code, etc.).

 **What code is involved**
-Describe the method and library causing the issue:
+The method and library causing the issue.
+If you have code that will reproduce the bug, please include it here.

 **Expected behavior**
 A clear and concise description of what you expected to happen.